zeroluck/docs/sources/reference/configuration/asimba.md

                 Allow from all
             </Location>

-### Restart httpd

-### Test Asimba setup

-* Try to download the metadata of Asimba server with: `wget -c https://<HOSTNAME>/asimba-saml-proxy/profiles/saml2`

-If the metadata of Asimba server can be successfully downloaded / gathered, it proves that server is configured.

 ## Adding new Service Provider or Identity Provider in Asimba server

 ### A new IDP / ADFS configuration in Asimba